DeschampsJ/docker/README.md

 ```bash
 docker container rm web
 ```
-If you wanna force remove a container you can use the -f option.
+If you wanna remove a running container, you can force it using the -f option.

 ### III - Docker Swarm, a step into orchestration